RESEARCH

 What doloop adds is the part the literature never shipped as a product: these lenses run deterministically, inferred from your own code, across the whole repository, fast enough to gate a single commit.
 Read code as language.
 Choose the reader by the question.

 The gate ran against the release history of mature open-source libraries.
-In 19 cases it flagged a deviation in one release that the maintainers themselves deleted by the next, before anyone told them.
-Five are hand-verified.
+In 19 cases we checked, it flagged a deviation in one release that the maintainers themselves deleted by the next (pilot, n=19; 5 hand-verified).
+This is a retrospective read of cases we examined, not a prediction of future bugs.

 The gate does not invent a rule.
-It finds the spot a project will fix on its own, at the commit, instead of weeks later in production.
+In the cases we checked, it found the spot a project later fixed on its own, at the commit, instead of weeks later in production.
 No proof on the page is cleaner or less confounded.
 The standard is the codebase's own, and the gate reads it back.

 Conventions almost every codebase shares